 Diagram the different mental models as a flowchart or by grouping the parts of the model using sticky notes.
 As you review the mental models you’ve uncovered, identify inaccuracies that need correction, gaps that need to be filled and steps that need a new structure.
 Provide instruction and support to correct these issues.

 Note that some mental models exist below the surface of awareness and will not be accessible.
-In those cases, you will need to make inferences based on behaviors or data.
+In those cases, you will need to make inferences based on observable behaviors or data.

 Examining and understanding the mental models of your audience is one more way to improve and enhance instruction.
 Our toolbox of techniques is overflowing.
 Pick the right approach for your needs.